 A Day in the Life of a Hospital

-While digitalization has positively impacted the growth of patient engagement in healthcare, how can innovations in smart building technologies further improve the patient experience?
-As well, as improve hospital efficiency, productivity and experience of hospital staff?
+While digitalization has positively impacted the growth of patient engagement in healthcare, innovations in smart building technologies have further improved patient experience, as well as hospital efficiency, productivity, and experience of hospital staff.

 Satisfied patients for better outcomesA hospital stay always involves a loss of control.
 Patients spend a large part of their day in a hospital bed, experiencing little contact with the outside world or with family and friends.
 WiFi and control over room conditions are especially important for patient satisfaction.
 Studies show that a comfortable environment has a positive impact on the healing process.